heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 The implication is that the only way to handle these effects, is to apply a handler in-line, which is non-modular.

-We have added a clarifying sentence after the sentence on line 127--129.
+We have adjusted the explanation to explain the problem more directly.

 > Why the only way to ensure the argument v has the type whose effects match
 > those of the operation clause is to apply handlers of higher-order effects